bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **skipFirst**<**T**>(`count`: number): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that skips the first count items emitted by the source.
+Returns an `ObservableLike` that skips the first count items emitted by the source.

 **Type parameters:**